Many NMG members, prospective members, and their families look to see if we welcome transgender children in our community.

 - identify as non-binary

-With this policy, our commitment to every child’s privacy and safety is unchanged.
-Since publishing our first issue in 1993, we’ve welcomed both girls and boys to read New Moon Girls magazine.
-We require that a parent or guardian (not the child) set up the account for members of our online girl community.
-Specially-trained adults moderate the online community.
+This policy makes our commitment to every child’s privacy and safety unchanged.
+Since publishing our first issue in 1993, we’ve welcomed girls and boys to read New Moon Girls magazine.

-If you have questions about what it means to be a transgender child, here are some basics, from the National Center for Transgender Equality.
+If you have questions about being a transgender child, here are some basics from the National Center for Transgender Equality.

 Most children don’t think much about their gender identity.
-When we’re born, parents, and others usually see us as male or female, based on what our bodies look like.
-Most people labeled female at birth turn out to identify as girls and women, and most people labeled male at birth turn out to identify as boys and men.
+When we’re born, parents and others usually see us as male or female based on what our bodies look like.
+Most people labeled female at birth identify as girls and women, and most people labeled male at birth identify as boys and men.

-But some people’s gender identity – their inner knowledge of who they are – is different from what was assumed at birth.
+But some people’s gender identity – their inner knowledge of who they are – differs from what was assumed at birth.
 Most of these people describe themselves as transgender.

-A transgender girl lives as a girl today, but was thought to be male at birth.
-A transgender boy lives as a boy today, but was thought to be female at birth.
-Some transgender people identify as neither male nor female; many calling themselves non-binary, or a combination of male and female.
+A transgender girl lives as a girl today but was considered male at birth.
+A transgender boy lives as a boy today but was considered female at birth.
+Some transgender people identify as neither male nor female; many call themselves non-binary or a combination of male and female.

 There have always been transgender people in the world, but knowledge and conversation are much more open today.
-Many parents of transgender children become attuned to their child’s inner knowledge of their gender identity at a young age, and some acknowledge it later on.
-Transgender children and their parents need support and acceptance for a in the face of too-frequent misunderstanding, fear and backlash.
+Many parents of transgender children become attuned to their child’s inner understanding of their gender identity at a young age, and some acknowledge it later.
+Transgender children and their parents need support and acceptance in the face of too-frequent misunderstanding, fear, and backlash.

 We believe that accepting and supporting a child’s inner knowledge of their gender is critical to New Moon Girl’s mission of building society’s respect for girls, helping girls stay true to their inner selves, and helping parents & allies keep a trusting relationship with girls during the challenging tween and teen years.